jiezheng907/tora/readme.md

 # Tora

-Tora means Tiger in JJapanese.
+Tora means Tiger in Japanese.
 Japanese is a difficult language to learn